 Exposed coil springs;

 Performance Requirements and Test Methods.
-These sections contain performance requirements specific to booster seats (discussed here) and the test methods that must be used to assess conformity with such requirements.
+These sections contain performance requirements specific to booster seats (discussed here) and the required test methods to assess conformity with such requirements.

 Tray impact test: This test assesses the tray's resistance to breaking into small pieces or creating sharp points/edges when dropped from a specified height.